Mound Sanitary Sewer Replacement Project

 Project schedule

-This project is estimated to begin in June 2024 and be completed by April 2025, with final restoration in summer 2025.
+This project began in June 2024 and is estimated to be completed by April 2025, with final restoration in summer 2025.

 What to expect

-Shoreline Drive will be closed from Commerce Boulevard to Wilshire Boulevard for approximately eight weeks.
-This closure is expected to occur mid-June through mid-August.
-A signed detour will direct traffic via Commerce Boulevard, Highway 125, and Wilshire Boulevard.
+Shoreline Drive is closed from Commerce Boulevard to Wilshire Boulevard for approximately eight weeks.
+The closure began June 17, and will last through mid-August.
+A signed detour is in place via Commerce Boulevard, Highway 125 (Bartlett Boulevard), and Wilshire Boulevard.

 A detour map directing drivers to avoid Shoreline Drive, instead using Wilshire Boulevard through around to Commerce Boulevard.